lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Step 2.
 Explore the default results view
 ==========================================

 2.1.
-The above query should have returned 229,570 objects and the default results “tri-view” interface should look approximately like the figure below, with the sky image at left, a default xy plot of Dec vs. RA at right, and the tabular results along the bottom.
+The above query should have returned 229,570 objects and the default results interface should look approximately like the figure below, with the sky image at left, a default xy plot of Dec vs. RA at right, and the tabular results along the bottom.

 2.2.
 In the sky image at upper left, click on the magnifying glass icon with the + sign a couple of times.